tarek1500/ogani/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

-This project was made as a SPA from **Ogani** design, you can have a look over the design from this [link](https://colorlib.com/wp/template/ogani/).
+This project was made as a SPA from **Ogani** template, you can have a look over the design from this [link](https://colorlib.com/wp/template/ogani/).

+You can have a look on the SPA demo from this [link](https://ogani-template.herokuapp.com/)

 ## Development server